'Fascinating . . . If you’re a generalist who has ever felt overshadowed by your specialist colleagues, this book is for you' – Bill Gates

 The instant Sunday Times Top Ten and New York Times bestseller

-A Financial Times Essential Reads of 2019 pick
+A Financial Times Essential Reads

 A powerful argument for how to succeed in any field: develop broad interests and skills while everyone around you is rushing to specialize.